 When Litigation May Become Necessary

-Conflicts often progress from heated discussions to legal actions that cannot be ignored.
+Corporate conflicts often progress from heated discussions to legal actions that cannot be ignored.
 Turn to our litigation-ready lawyers for advocacy whether you are in the position of a potential plaintiff or defendant.

 - A disagreement over a performance-based contingency clause in a major purchase-sale contract